marcossilvestrini/learning-lpic-1-101-500/README.md

 ![image](https://user-images.githubusercontent.com/62715900/134421176-366c443e-8bfa-49df-83db-daa7f78a7a09.png)

-##### Examine the output to understand the partition table of the /dev/sda device.The following example shows a DOS partition table with three partitions:
+##### Examine the output to understand the partition table of the /dev/sda device.The following example shows a DOS partition table with three partitions

 ```sh
 grub> ls -l